Bug Out Vehicle List | 27 Essentials

 EMP-Proof Bug Out Vehicles

-And overvoltage is exactly what a HEMP does when it splashes the atmosphere in a high-altitude burst – wires act as antennas for the energy pulse and carry large currents into circuit boards and microchips damaging them.
-It hasn’t been tested, but most scientists believe this is a likely scenario and the military hypothesis on this subject is still classified.
+Overvoltage is exactly what a HEMP does when it splashes the atmosphere in a high-altitude burst – wires act as antennas for the energy pulse and carry large currents into circuit boards and microchips, damaging them.
+It hasn’t been tested, but most scientists believe this is a likely scenario, and the military hypothesis on this subject is still classified.

 Scam Alert: EMP Shield and T.R.A.P.
 EMP Vehicle Protection won’t work for an actual Nuclear EMP.
 Cables that are not voltage cables would also have a large current pushed during the E1 pulse of a HEMP, resulting in damaged components regardless.